USS Tattnall (DDG-19): 1990s

 On 21 January 1990, Tattnall got underway for three weeks of fleet exercises then returned to Mayport on 15 February to prepare for her overseas deployment.
 On 8 March, the warship departed Mayport and joined the Dwight D. Eisenhower battle group en route to the Mediterranean.
 On the 20th, she joined 6th Fleet and participated in "National Week" exercises before conducting turnover at Augusta Bay, Sicily.
 After enjoying an availability alongside Sierra (AD-18) in Naples until 17 April, the warship put into Trieste on the 19th to join vessels from several other NATO countries to form Naval on Call Forces Mediterranean (NAVOCFORMED).
 The warships conducted joint operations, including NATO operation "Dragon Hammer" as well as port visits to Cagliari, Barcelona, Marseille and Naples.
 The next couple of months included five French port visits, two visits to ports of call in Algeria, and one in Tunisia.
 In Algiers, Tattnall hosted a reception for diplomatic representatives from around the world.
 After another availability alongside Sierra, this time in Majorca, the warship visited Toulon (26 July – 1 August) then sailed to the eastern Mediterranean for Operation "Flashing Scimitar".
-When Iraq invaded Kuwait on 19 August, Tattnall transited the Suez Canal into the Red Sea in support of Desert Shield.
+After Iraq invaded Kuwait on 2 August, Tattnall transited the Suez Canal into the Red Sea in support of Desert Shield on 19 August, 1990.